swaxi/SGTool/README.md

 ![SGTools image](dialog.png)

-# changelog
+# changelog=0.3.4
-      0.3.4
-      Update to new QgsMapLayerProxyModel call
+      * Fix bug with inclination declination signs for RTE_P now that images always north
       0.3.3
       * change to single decimal versions
       * Don't add mean back for THG calcs
       * Replace raster copy code so it works for negative and positive delta z on linux/macos
-      * Add networkx, shapely and geopandas  as requirement so linux is happy
+      * Add networkx, shapely and geopandas  as requirement so linux is happy 0.3.01
-      0.3.01
       * Fix median removal and resoration for FFT filters
       0.3.00
       * Add Spatial stats and convolutions to ArcGIS Pro toolbox
       * Move ArcGIS Pro files to their own directory
       * Update IGRF to allow up to 2030
       * Move Euler and IGRF to calcs directory